leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 {{#example_decl Examples/MonadTransformers/Defs.lean OptionTStructure}}
 ```
 This would solve the problem, because the constructor `OptionT.mk` and the field accessor `OptionT.run` would guide type class inference to the correct instances.
-The downside to doing this is that structure values would need to be allocated and deallocated repeatedly when running code that uses it, while the direct definition is a compile-time-only feature.
+The downside to doing this is that the resulting code is more complicated, and these structures can make it more difficult to read proofs.
 The best of both worlds can be achieved by defining functions that serve the same role as `OptionT.mk` and `OptionT.run`, but that work with the direct definition:
 ```lean
 {{#example_decl Examples/MonadTransformers/Defs.lean FakeStructOptionT}}